schluppeck/learningMatlab/imaging-01/README.md

 ## Specification for image viewer

-The user starts the program from the Matlab command line (e.g. ``sliceview()`` ), which then automatically loads in an image from a file in the current folder.
-By default, the program then opens a figure window, selects a 2d slice half-way through the 3d image in a particular orientation and displays it as a grayscale image (with a color scheme that stays fixed) and a colorbar to show how image intensities map to colors.
+The user starts the program from the Matlab command line by typing ``sliceview()``, which then automatically loads in an image from a file in the current folder.
+By default, the program then opens a figure window, selects a 2d slice half-way through the 3d image in a particular orientation and displays it as a grayscale image (with a color scheme/range that stays fixed) and a colorbar to show how image intensities map to colors.

 - When users press the up-arrow key, the image viewer skips to the next slice.
 Down-arrow for the previous slice.
 There is a white text label in the top left corner of the image that displays the current slice number